-Winter’s cold is long settled in by now and as the temperature’s have dropped, we bet you’ve watched your home heating costs rise.
+Winter’s cold is long settled in by now, and as the temperatures have dropped, we bet you’ve watched your home heating costs rise.
 However, keeping your home warm and cozy during the cold months of the year doesn’t have to make you feel like there’s an undetected hole in your wallet.

 Adding insulation